Ōgaki Station: Ōgaki Dash

-At Ōgaki Station, the overnight rapid train Moonlight Nagara terminates here.
-It is a rather popular service among Seishun 18 Ticket holders, who often use it for long distance travelling, so after getting off the Moonlight Nagara, these Ticket holders would change for other trains heading further towards different locations.
-Here at Ōgaki Station, the interchange window between the Moonlight Nagara (5:50 Arrival) and a Maibara-bound local train (5:53 Departure) is merely 3 minutes, which is so short that interchanging passengers often have to dash up the stairs, across the overpass towards the opposite platform, run down the stairs again, just so they can board the local train as soon as possible, to secure a seat after the exhausting journey on the Moonlight Nagara.
-This is dubbed as the Ōgaki Dash (大垣ダッシュ).
-For 18 Ticket holders, interchange windows can be so tight that the Ōgaki Dash is inevitable.
-Some passengers even specifically picked particular seats on board the Moonlight Nagara, just so they can get off the train at the nearest exit to the stairs.
-JR Central, in response to the Ōgaki Dash, has put up signs that warn passenger not to run.
+Before it was retired in 2021, the overnight rapid train Moonlight Nagara terminated at Ōgaki Station.
+A rather popular service among Seishun 18 Ticket holders travelling long distances, after alighting, these ticket holders would transfer to other trains at the station.
+The interchange window between the Moonlight Nagara (5:50 arrival) and the next Maibara-bound local train (5:53 departure) was merely 3 minutes; to make this connection, passengers ran up the stairs, across the overpass, and down another set of stairs to the opposing to platform in order to secure a seat on the next train after their long journey on the Moonlight Nagara.
+This became dubbed as the "Ōgaki Dash" (大垣ダッシュ).
+Some passengers were known to choose particular seats aboard the Moonlight Nagara in order to position themselves as close as possible to the stairs upon arriving at the station.
+JR Central, in response to passengers performing the Ōgaki Dash, later put up signs warning passengers not to run.

 Yōrō Railway

 Layout

 The Yōrō Railway station has a single bay platform serving two tracks.
-The station is attended.
+The station is staffed.